Burger King: Products

 With the purchase of the company in 2010, 3G began a program to restructure its menu designed to move away from the male-oriented menu that had dominated under the previous ownership.
 The first major item to be introduced was a reformulation of its BK Chicken Tenders product in March 2011.
-Over the next few months, approximately 20 new products were researched and developed while others were reformulated, including its Chef's Choice Burger.
+Over the next few months, approximately 20 new products were developed while others were reformulated, including its Chef's Choice Burger.
 Eventually pruned down to 10 items, Burger King began deploying the items in the United States throughout 2011–2012 with the official roll out beginning April 2012.
 The changes included new soft serve products, smoothies, frappés and chicken strips.
 The Whopper was the most prominently reformulated product in this round of introductions with a new type of cheese and packaging.

 At the end of 2015, Burger King's parent company, Restaurant Brands International, announced that none of its subsidiaries would use chicken that had been fed antibiotics that are "critically important" to human health; that announcement referred only to a small class of antibiotics for which there is only one drug that kill a kind of bacteria and the announcement was described as a "small step" by advocates for stopping all antibiotic use in livestock.

 In 2019, Burger King released an "Impossible Whopper" burger, a vegetarian burger using a plant-based patty from Impossible Foods.

-In February 2020, Burger King accounted that it will remove artificial preservatives, colors, and flavors from the Whopper by the end of 2020.
+In February 2020, Burger King announced that it would remove artificial preservatives, colors, and flavors from the Whopper by the end of 2020.
 In July 2020, BK announced it would begin selling a Whopper patty made from cows on a low methane diet.

-In late 2021 and early 2022, the company announced it would cut back on value items and altered product configuration due to inflationary pressures and to speed up drive-thru lanes.
+In late 2021 and early 2022, the company announced it would cut back on value items and altered product configuration because of inflationary pressures and to speed up drive-thru lanes.

 After successfully testing vegan products at meat-free temporary restaurants in Leicester Square and Bristol, Burger King UK announced that in 2023 it would offer a Vegan Royale Bakon King, made with vegan bacon, vegan cheese and a vegan burger made by The Vegetarian Butcher.